esentialss/btlo-writeups/phishing-analiysis-2.md

 **What company is the attacker trying to imitate?**

-That was first thing i noticed.
+That was the first thing I noticed.

 <img width="193" height="76" alt="{49CC8E60-2116-4707-8E68-C960E4A6FDE8}" src="https://github.com/user-attachments/assets/1cd74ce8-acc9-46ee-94bd-e0d6d8109e32" />